robinleander/KeepToText/README.md

 directory of text files, suitable for import into systems such as Evernote

-Use Google Takeout to get a zip file, which will contain your Keep notes
+Use Google Takeout to get a zip file, which will contain your Keep notes **NOTE**: Be sure that *only* Keep files are included in the Google Takeout zip file, not contacts or any other Google data

 Usage:
   python keepToText.py zipfile